almondtools/rexlex/README.md

 Syntax
 ======
-Groups, lookaheads and lookbehinds do not extend the set of regular languages, so there must be a DFA which supports these features.
+Capturing groups, lookaheads and lookbehinds do not extend the set of regular languages, so there must be a DFA which supports these features.
 However transforming these features to a DFA is tricky and costs performance.
 At some point we decided not to support these features, so we cannot support a corresponding syntax.
 Parentheses are not marking groups and there are no zero-length lookarounds.